-- (1) Lee Keck Keong, Sim Ai Cheng, Lee Jun Yih and Lee Jun Linn are deemed to be interested in all the shares held by Zen UG Pte.
-Ltd. and Raydion Direct Global Inc by virtue of Section 7 of the Companies Act. - (2) Sim Ai Cheng is the spouse of Lee Keck Keong and the mother of Lee Jun Yih and Lee Jun Linn. - (3) 883,000 ordinary shares are beneficially owned by Lee Jun Yih and registered in the name of CIMB Securities (Singapore) Pte.
-Ltd. - (4) 688,100 ordinary shares are beneficially owned by Lee Jun Linn and registered in the name of CIMB Securities (Singapore) Pte.
+- Lee Keck Keong, Sim Ai Cheng, Lee Jun Yih and Lee Jun Linn are deemed to be interested in all the shares held by Zen UG Pte.
+Ltd. by virtue of Section 7 of the Companies Act. - Ang Beng Teck and Ang Beng Yong are siblings. - Sim Ai Cheng is the spouse of Lee Keck Keong and the mother of Lee Jun Yih and Lee Jun Linn. - Held in the name of CIMB Securities (Singapore) Pte.
 Ltd.